RyanDaDeng/branching-assessment/readme.md

 Note: For rules part, I initially was thinking about using Strategy design pattern.

 ## Testing

 1. use PHPUnit
 2. use travis-ci for CI/CD: https://coveralls.io/github/RyanDaDeng/delivery-order-test?branch=master
 3. tests file located at package tests file
 4. test coverage is using coveralls

+## Reflections & Conclusion
+I think the solution is a bit overkill if you think there are too many classes for the question.
+In reality, the solution could be fairly simple by manipulate array directly.
+However, if there are more rules come in, the solution will encounter a lot of if-else statements which against SOLID principles.

 [ico-coverage]: https://coveralls.io/repos/github/RyanDaDeng/branching-assessment/badge.svg?branch=master&service=github
 [ico-build]: https://travis-ci.org/RyanDaDeng/branching-assessment.svg?branch=master